-Investing is about allocating capital to businesses, not just buying pieces of paper.
-As such we take on an owner’s mindset with each of our investments, asking ourselves which management teams we want to partner with in order to grow a business.
+Investing is about allocating capital to businesses, not buying pieces of paper.
+As such, we take an owner’s mindset with each of our investments, asking ourselves which management teams we want to partner with to grow our businesses.

 3. Be Concentrated, Don’t Overdiversify